 Inspired by his grandmother, Zhen Nen Zhu's owner, Ah Zheng, serves La Mien with the authentic tastes he's enjoyed since he was a boy.
 Using the secret recipe that has been passed down for generations, Zhen Nen Zhu uses a variety of ingredients to create a sweet broth that has won several awards.

 Famous for its rich Tonkatsu soup (pork broth) which derives its essence from hours of simmering, Ajisen offers more than 10 kinds of ramen.
-Each type has its own unique flavors influenced by countries around the world.
+Each type has its own unique flavours influenced by countries around the world.
 Ajisen Ramen was founded in Kumamoto, Japan in 1968 and has now expanded to more than 700 locations worldwide.

 Baba & Nyonya Peranakan Cuisine